 Bill of Exchange Transaction Example

 After shipping the goods, the documents for import along with the bill of exchange are submitted to the exporter’s bank.
-Then, the exporter’s bank then send it to the foreign buyer through buyer’s bank.
+Then, the exporter’s bank then send it to the foreign buyer through the buyer’s bank.
 The said bill of exchange draws in duplicate as per the specified format.
-The bill of exchange contains the reference details of shipment, amount of invoice to be receivable from overseas buyer, the time of payment to be effected, bank details etc.
+The bill of exchange contains the reference details of shipment, amount of invoice to be receivable from the overseas buyer, the time of payment to be effected, bank details, etc.

 A draft is the signed order of the drawer, given to a drawee who in possession of money to which the drawer is entitled, to pay a sum of money to a third party, the payee, on demand or at a definite time.
 A check is an example of a draft, which is drawn on a bank and payable on demand.
 The three parties include the drawer, the drawee bank, and the payee.

 A documentary draft is used to expire payment in a documentary sale.